GraphiteEditor/Graphite/node-graph/rfcs/attribute-model.md

 level 0 is populated today: the packed-record tier is flat, so the binding rules below and the residency analysis that follows them are the intended design rather than the implemented one.
 The level in the key is what leaves room for both.
+Keying is frozen at level 0 for the parity
+landing: no re-leveling exists, a level other than 0 is unsupported, and catalog nodes assume level 0.

 The binding rules are: